priest-yang/Electrifind/README.md

 ### Notebooks

 - `NREL_processing.ipynb`:
+This notebook contains the code for data processing from NREL API into the corpus for the search engine.

+- `NREL_processing_numerical.ipynb`:
-This notebook contains the code for data processing from NREL API.
+This notebook contains the code for data processing from NREL API into the numerical dataframe for the search engine.

 - `Google_Map_Find_API.ipynb`:
 This notebook creates the relevance data for the training and testing of the l2r ranker.

+- `evaluation.ipynb`:
+This notebook contains the code for calling a search engine object and evaluating the perforance by setting all the parameters.

 ## Reference